Making Mandrake Roots

 George taking down holiday decorations with Number Three

-In this video, George is taking down Christmas decorations with Number Three, showing off how well he stands and how much he enjoys wearing hats.
+In this video, George the Mummy is taking down Christmas decorations with Number Three, showing off how well he stands and how much he enjoys wearing hats.
 He is also sturdy enough to hold Christmas tree ornaments without his arm bending.

 Happy Creating!